Last updated:

 • CitizenRJ-F03.gif

-Some particular matters of style to be noted are:
+8.2 Some specific matters of style to note include:

-• Please use endnotes for all bibliographical information – the documentary-note system outlined in the Style Manual for Authors, Editors and Printers, 6th edition, should be followed when preparing references;
+• Use endnotes for all bibliographical information – the documentary-note system outlined in the Style Manual for Authors, Editors and Printers, 6th edition, should be followed when preparing references;

 • Citation of public records from the PROV collection should be consistent with guidelines detailed in How to Cite Public Records which can be accessed online via the PROV website;